 In some cases, it might be expedient to use an existing table of insurance charges, and apply reasonable modifications to it so it reflects the impact of limiting the losses.
 When tables were large printed documents, this was a very appealing option, even when there was adequate data or a robust enough model to explicitly calculate aggregate loss charges for a variety of deductible limits.
-As of this writing, the NCCI intends to publish limited and unlimited Tables M for use starting in 2019 which will eliminate the overlap between the per-occurrence loss limit and the aggregate loss limit for a given policy.
-However, until that time, it has used an adjustment of this type in its workers' compensation rating manual: the Insurance Charge Reflecting Loss Limitation (ICRLL) procedure.
-This procedure uses an unlimited Table M, and adjusts it to approximate Table MD.

-It is presented here as an example of the sort of estimate an actuary can make when perfect data isn't available.
+Now, electronic or formulaic Tables M are generally available for both limited and unlimited policy losses, in which case, this sort of adjustment is not needed.
+However, until 2019, the NCCI published only unlimited Table M, and used an adjustment of this type in its workers' compensation rating manual: the Insurance Charge Reflecting Loss Limitation (ICRLL) procedure.
+47 This procedure uses an unlimited Table M, and adjusts it to approximate Table MD.
+The ICRLL method is presented here as an example of the sort of estimate an actuary can make when perfect data isn't available.
 Note that the 1998 NCCI Table M was published by Expected Loss Group (ELG) rather than by expected number of claims, and a State/Hazard Group adjustment was used to account for the different severities (and thus a different implied expected number of claims) within an ELG depending on the state and hazard group of the risk.

-As mentioned above, Table $M_D$ must be indexed by three variables: the expected (limited) losses for the policy, the deductible, and the entry ratio.
-In effect, the ICRLL procedure can be used to map the three indices of $M_D$ into the two used by the (unlimited) Table M, and can be thought of as a mapping of Table $M_D$ onto Table M. Both the entry ratio and the size category (ELG) are modified to account for the deductible.
+As mentioned above, Table MD must be indexed by three variables: the expected size of the policy, the deductible, and the entry ratio.
+In effect, the ICRLL procedure can be used to map the three indices of MD into the two used by the (unlimited) Table M, and can be thought of as a mapping of Table MD onto Table M. Both the entry ratio and the size category (ELG) are modified to account for the deductible.

-The Loss Group Adjustment Factor used in the ICRLL procedure is where ER, (excess ratio) is the fraction of losses expected to be above the per-claim limit or deductible amount.
+The Loss Group Adjustment Factor used in the ICRLL procedure is where k is the fraction of losses expected to be above the per-claim limit or deductible amount.
+For example, a workers' compensation insured has a per-occurrence limit of \$250,000 and its expected limited aggregate losses are \$490,000.
+In addition, its expected unlimited aggregate losses are \$650,000.
+An aggregate deductible policy covers the insured and the aggregate deductible limit is \$750,000.

-$$\frac{1+0.8ER}{1-ER}$$ (Formula 3.10)
+$$\frac{1+0.8k}{1-k}$$ (Formula 3.10)